Information commons: Linking the information commons to learning

 Many institutions are renovating their libraries to become information commons or learning commons.
 Frequently, the information commons occupies one floor of a library facility, generally a main service floor, which often includes or replaces the library's reference area.
 Most information commons are currently in library spaces that have been renovated; a minority are in totally new buildings.
 A small number of information commons are in non library buildings.

 These renovated facilities have become enormously successful, if gate count statistics are used as a measure.
 At Indiana University, for example, the main library gate count almost doubled from the year prior to the opening of the information commons to the second full year of its existence.
 Although statistics such as gate counts illustrate the impact of an information commons, there is more to success than just getting students into the library's facilities.
 St. Thomas University's librarian explained:I see that one rationale for the Commons is to "get the students to the library."
 In our case, it has been very effective in attracting students…our gate count was 110 percent higher…so, it will attract students.
-But that begs the question?once they are in the building, what do we do with them?
+But … once they are in the building, what do we do with them?
 How do we engage them?
 The rationale for the learning commons, in my view, is that, properly designed, implemented, and operated, it will enhance student learning and scholarship.
 That is the real challenge, and the real goal, of the learning commons.